dougeby/IntuneDocs/intune/intune-management-extension.md

     - User signs in to the device using their Azure AD account, and then enrolls in Intune.

   - Co-managed devices that use Configuration Manager and Intune.
+Requires that the Client Apps workload is enabled.
 See [What is co-management](https://docs.microsoft.com/sccm/comanage/overview) for guidance.

 ## Create a script policy